 13. Enthusiastic and bright:

 When a person with ADHD finds their passion they can be highly enthused, eager, enthralled and give lots of energy to developing it further.
-Their enthusiasm for their passion can energize those around them and motivate others.
+Their enthusiasm can energize those around them and motivate others.

 14. Authentic and honest: